asundberg/NN_gooey/README.md

 ### Installing

-After cloning this repo, open up terminal and make sure you're on in the directory NN_gooey.
+After cloning this repo, open up terminal and make sure you're in the directory NN_gooey.
 Then do an npm install:

 ```
 npm install